David Hazar

 One of David’s favorite anecdotes to share is about working on a vulnerability management program assessment for a large financial services company.
 As part of the project, he reviewed documentation and held interviews with various program participants.
 All the documentation and interviews made it appear the patch management program at this company was solid.
 However, as part of the assessment, his team reviewed the company’s vulnerability backlog.
 During the review, they grouped the vulnerability data by the high-level solution or remediation action that was required to resolve the vulnerability.
 They were surprised to find that the top three solutions were: Update Java, Update Microsoft, and Update RedHat.
 These three action items alone accounted for over 90% of open vulnerabilities.
 With the customer, they went back to the table to discuss patch management in more detail.
 As it turns out, they couldn’t patch Java because they were sharing application servers and almost all servers had old applications requiring Java 6 or 7.
 The Microsoft vulnerabilities were due to some common false positives and servers missing or excluded from the patch management technology/process.
 The RedHat vulnerabilities were due to a lack of resources and tooling that led to a three-month rolling update cycle instead of the typical monthly cycle.
 Given this knowledge, the VM program manager was able to create a story (backed by data) to illustrate what changes were needed that executives and the board were able to easily understand.
 This story helped justify the projects, resources, and funding required to solve these systemic issues.

 In addition to teaching for SANS, David has been known to present now and then at the local UtahSec meetings, formerly led by Justin Searle, another amazing SANS instructor.
 David holds a Bachelor's Degree in Information Systems and a Master's of Information Systems Management from Brigham Young University along with numerous other technical and security certifications: CISSP, GCWN, GCUX, GMOB, GWAPT, GCIH, GCIA, GWEB, GISSP.NET, and GSTRT.
+He is a faculty member of the SANS Technology Institute, an NSA Center of Academic Excellence in Cyber Defense and multiple winner of the National Cyber League competition.
 When not managing vulnerabilities, David enjoys skiing and snowboarding (with his family when they agree to be seen with him), watching his daughter play high school basketball, and cooking and eating.

 Listen in to David's webcast Top Five Vulnerability Management Failures (and Best Practices):